vicky61992/R_Project_Shiny_Dashboard/README.md

 # Fighter Analysis Dashboard

-My analysis is mostly focus on fighters of various weight division in both Mens and Womens categories.
+My analysis is mostly focus on comparision of fighters on various weight division in both Mens and Womens categories.
-In the dashboard there are twelve weight division, user can select weight class according to user choice.
+In the dashboard there are twelve weight division, user can select weight class according to thier choice.
-It shows you two graphs and one top five fighter table in that weight division which your selected.
+It shows you two graphs and one table of top five fighter in selected weight class.
-In third tab user are allow to select fighter, oppenent and weight division. in fourth tab you can find the source code of this shiny application.
+In third tab user are allow to select fighter, oppenent and weight division.
+In fourth tab you can find the Github Repository URL of this shiny application.

 # To Run the Application run below code in your R-Studio
  # first install the R package "devtools","elo","shinydashboard" , if not installed